echapmanFromBunnings/mcp.discovery.tool/mcp-discover-dotnet/README.md

-# mcp-discover
+# mcp-discover-dotnet

 A .NET command-line tool for discovering MCP (Model Context Protocol) capabilities in compiled assemblies through reflection.

 ## What It Does

-`mcp-discover` scans .NET assemblies (DLLs) and extracts MCP server metadata by analyzing custom attributes.
+`mcp-discover-dotnet` scans .NET assemblies (DLLs) and extracts MCP server metadata by analyzing custom attributes.
 It identifies:

 - **Tools** - Executable functions decorated with `[McpServerToolType]` and `[McpServerTool]`
 - **Resources** - Content providers decorated with `[McpServerResourceType]` and `[McpServerResource]`